antonskourides/lightenn/README.md

 - Sigmoid, ReLU, and Linear activations.
 - L1, L2, and Inverted Dropout regularization.
 Note: in this implementation, `dropout_p` is the probability of *dropping* a node, not keeping it.
-- Full-batch or Stochastic Gradient Descent (SGD) training.
+- Stochastic Gradient Descent (SGD) training.
 - Model persistence using the `serialize` package (just calling pickle underneath.)